Diero/howest-digitaalvormgever/README.md

 ### Python Snippets
 - `mct-ppropgs` or `mct-public-property-getter-setter`: create a public property getter and setter
+- `ctai-ppropgs` or `ctai-public-property-getter-setter`: create a public property getter and setter
-- `mct-ppropgs` or `mct-public-property-getter`: create a public property getter
+- `mct-ppropg` or `mct-public-property-getter`: create a public property getter
+- `ctai-ppropg` or `ctai-public-property-getter`: create a public property getter

 ### HTML Snippets
 - `bs5-css`: Create a HTML link to Boostrap CDN CSS